9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 We can happily marshal `ByteString` data to C compatible types, but the `pcre_compile` function also needs some pointers and arrays in which to place its other return values.
-These should only exist briefly, so we don\'t need complicated allocation strategies.
+These should only exist briefly, so we don't need complicated allocation strategies.
 Such short-lifetime C data can be created with the `alloca` function:

 :::: captioned-content